Creating and modifying text frames

 Choose Type > Show Hidden Characters to see the break characters.
 (If Hide Hidden Characters is displayed—rather than Show Hidden Characters—at the bottom of the Type menu, hidden characters are already showing.)

-To begin each column with a heading, select the Type tool () and place the cursor before the “S” in “Sylvia B.,” and then choose Type > Insert Break Character > Column Break.
+To begin each column with a heading, select the Type tool (), highlight the paragraph return at the end of the line before “Sylvia B.,” and then choose Type > Insert Break Character > Column Break.
 This forces “Sylvia B.” to the top of the second column.
 Insert a column break before the name “Jeff G.”

 Choose Type > Hide Hidden Characters.